Efoi/WebRTC-Server-Client-Datachannel/README.md

 ```

 # Limitations
 The RTCPeerConnection is not available in all browsers.
 RTCDataChannel even less!
 It is not supported in firefox.
 If you want compatability, or use this functionality outside of chromium browsers, I would suggest packing the client into electron.
-If browser != chrome ? () => {"redirect to bundled electron download page"} :)
+If (browser != chrome) {"redirect to bundled electron download page"}

+It is also wise to add handlers for websocket close, and RTCServer.pc.onclose, RTCClient.pc.onclose.